This post may contain affiliate links. See our affiliate disclaimer here.

 I strongly recommend finding a spot in the RV for a small cat condo or cat tree.
 We removed our dinette to create a space for Mr. Man’s cat tree and this is a great option to create space in many RVs.

-Also bring along any items your cat was particularly attached to in your previous home.
+Also, bring along any items your cat was particularly attached to in your previous home.
 While downsizing is important for full-time RVers, pet’s comfort items should always make the “keep” list.
-Bring your cat’s bowls, toys and beds to help them feel at home in their new space.
+Bring your cat’s bowls, toys, and beds to help them feel at home in their new space.

 Vet Visits and Vaccination Records

-When we first moved into our RV, we tried to keep all of our annual vet check-ups and vaccination appointments in our previous home of Raleigh, NC.
+When we first moved into our RV, we tried to keep all of our annual vet check-ups and vaccination appointments in our previous home in Raleigh, NC.
 However, we soon realized different vaccinations are needed at different times of the year and it is not realistic to use a single provider.

-Now, we take our cat, Mr. Man, to the nearest local vet that has positive reviews online.To keep his records organized, we ask each vet to print out a hard copy of the vaccination and check-up report.
+Now, we take our cat, Mr. Man, to the nearest local vet that has positive reviews online.
+To keep his records organized, we ask each vet to print out a hard copy of the vaccination and check-up report.

 We store these hard copies in our glove compartment so they are easily accessible.
 I also take a picture of the record and save a digital copy in case hard copies are lost.

-Unfortunately accidents happen while traveling, so you need to be prepared to find vet care nearby.
+Unfortunately, accidents happen while traveling, so you need to be prepared to find vet care nearby.
 Each time you visit a new location, identify the closest emergency vet.

 Write down the phone number and address, so you are ready to go if your cat has an emergency.
-At the same time, also find the nearest hospital, storm shelter and mobile RV service.
+At the same time, also find the nearest hospital, storm shelter, and mobile RV service.

 Happy Camping!